U.S. pay levels are highest in the state of Wisconsin; pay there average to around $64.63 per hour.

 Years of Experience

-Respondents who have been working for five to nine years tend to make $18.49.
-The greater proportion of employees (31 percent) report one to four years of experience and bring home around $23.29 per hour.
+Five to nine years of work experience seem to result in median wages of about $24.00 per hour.
+The greater proportion of employees (30 percent) report one to four years of experience and bring home median pay of $22.71 per hour.

 Certifications and Degrees